MurphyPone/murphypone.github.io/src/content/game-theory-2.md

 \end{aligned}
 $$

-Subsets of the whole game state can be examined and represented using [Nimbers]() is a notation used to describe how many moves each player has remaining for any given game state.
+Subsets of the whole game state can be examined and represented using Nimbers – a notation used to describe how many moves each player has remaining for any given game state.

 For example, given the following board: